 However, the law specifically states that employers are not liable for the wrongful death of their employees.
 This applies in instances where an employee dies in a work-related accident.
 Instead, you may have to file a workers’ compensation claim.

 Contact our Cambridge wrongful death attorneys about your case today.
 We can help you identify defendants in your case and claim damages.

 Who Can Be Held Responsible for a Work-Related Wrongful Death Case in Massachusetts?

 While employers are generally exempt from liability for a work-related death of an employee, there may be another defendant who shares responsibility.
 In any case involving death from an accident, there could be third parties that share blame for causing the accident.

 A third party could be a fellow employee who you believe caused the accident.
-A third party could also be a company that manufactured faulty or defective equipment that ultimately contributed to your loved one’s accident.
+According to our Wakefield faulty machinery lawyer, a third party could also be a company that manufactured faulty or defective equipment that ultimately contributed to your loved one’s accident.
 For example, if your loved one worked as a welder, they probably used dangerous equipment that must meet safety standards as part of their job.
 If the manufacturer of this equipment provided defective tools, the tools could cause a deadly accident, and the manufacturing company could be held liable as a third party.